Transportation of animals

-The transportation of animals is the intentional movement of animals by transport.
+The transportation of animals is the intentional movement of non-human animals by transport.
 Common categories of animals which are transported include livestock destined for sale or slaughter; zoological specimens; laboratory animals; race horses; pets; and wild animals being rescued or relocated.
 Methods of transporting animals vary greatly from species to species.

 History

 Humans have been transporting animals for a variety of purposes for thousands of years, with numerous accounts of animals transportation from the ancient world.
 Animals were transported for Roman circuses and for use as military animals.
 Two well-known historical examples of animals transported to foreign countries are Hanno the elephant and Dürer's Rhinoceros.

 Later, animals were transported from the New World to Europe for study and introduction.

 During the 20th century, the transportation of animals has focussed on the movement of animals for food, research, entertainment and conservation and the transport of animals is regulated in many countries.
 Such transport is regulated by a guideline by the European Council enacted in 2007, with relevant legislation passed in member countries, including England, through the Welfare of Animals (Transport), Order 2006 ("WATEO 2006"); and "equivalent national legislation in Scotland, Wales and Northern Ireland".
 The Animal Transportation Association was formed in 1976 by interested parties to develop best practices and provide information to those involved in the shipment of animals.

 In June 2020, the European Parliament has voted to establish an inquiry committee to investigate the transport of live animals across and out of the European Union.
+The committee delivered a report in December 2021.